mit-acl/separator/README.md

 Example: see test.cpp

 ## Credits
-Part of the code is based on the ACL motoralloc library done by Brett Lopez
+Part of the code is based on the ACL [motoralloc library](https://gitlab.com/mit-acl/creare-labdrone/motoralloc).